Moving to Jena

 Overview

+Jena offers an internationally recognized research environment with many strengths.
 The Friedrich Schiller University Jena holds the HR Excellence in Research Award.
-Two Clusters of Excellence further strengthen the research environment.
+Two Clusters of Excellence further strengthen the research landscape.

 2) Getting started in Jena

-Compared to other cities we have lived in, it was relatively easy to settle here.
 Housing can be competitive but manageable, and the daycare infrastructure is excellent.
 Our children enjoy attending Kita until late afternoon, which makes balancing work and family life much easier.

 Useful links

-First steps after arrival
+First steps before & after arrival

-- Register your residence (Anmeldung) at the local authority.
+- Register your residence (Anmeldung).

 - Obtain health insurance (mandatory in Germany).